jocoandonob/pag/README.md

 ## Output

-The generated images will be saved in the `output` directory with filenames indicating their PAG scale:
+The generated images will be displayed in the Gradio interface and can be saved manually from the UI.
-- `image_pag_0.0_0.png`: Image generated with PAG scale 0.0
-- `image_pag_3.0_0.png`: Image generated with PAG scale 3.0